tatsuo48/pull-asana-mytask/README.md

   - `Asana Pull Sections`

     - Specify the section names of My Tasks you want to bring to Inkdrop, separated by commas. e.g. `Next,Doing,Completed`

+  - `Incomplete Only`

+    - If treu, only pull incomplete tasks.
+Default:false